hapheus/n8n-nodes-pgp/README.md

 - Decrypt: Decrypts text using OpenPGP decryption.
 - Sign: Signs text using OpenPGP signing.
 - Verify: Verifies the signature of text using OpenPGP.
+- Encrypt And Sign: Encrypts and signs the message using OpenPGP.
+- Verify And Decrypt: Verifies and Decrypts the message using OpenPGP.

 ## Credentials